 Forward by Daniella: Crafting your dream team of wedding vendors is a huge undertaking!
 It's easy to get overwhelmend and sometimes difficult to narrow down all the things you actually need.
-To help make the vendor selection process easier for our couples, we teamed up with Grace and her amazing stylists from Blushing Brides to bring you the top things you should look for when choosing your vendors.
+To help make the vendor selection process easier for our couples, we teamed up with Grace from Blushing Brides to bring you the top things you should look for when choosing your vendors.
 These fabulous ladies have spent the last 10 years in business working with countless clients fulfilling all their wedding day beauty needs.
 We are thrilled to share their favorite tips with you.

 So, the love of your life asked, and you said yes.
 That’s incredible!
 This is definitely the start of an exciting time full of every single emotion imaginable.
 It’s also a time for some serious decision making.

 Who should we sit next to your grumpy Uncle Gus?

 Should the ceremony be at a church or on a beach?